biegehydra/Postman2CSharp/README.md

 ## Data Privacy

 Your collections never leave your computer.
-My website is a standalone blazor wasm app and makes no http calls to a backend.
+The website is a standalone blazor wasm app and makes no http calls to a backend.

 ## Contributions, Feature Requests, Feedback